 - In this revelation the Lord counsels us to use meat sparingly.
 I have often felt that the Lord is further counseling us in this revelation against indiscriminately killing animals, for He has said elsewhere in scripture, “Wo be unto man that sheddeth blood or that wasteth flesh and hath no need.”
 (D&C 49:21.)
 “A principle with a promise” Ezra Taft Benson.
 May 1983.

 I have a tendency to sometimes be a little too pharisaical in my discipleship.
 President Packer’s conference quote saying that it would be too extreme to refrain from eating meat entirely is instructive to me.

 The counsel of the living prophets is most important.
 I believe they are in communication with our Heavenly Father and that He will guide us when the church gets off course.
 It is tough to argue with the fact that this clearly is not a point of emphasis in the church right now.
 That doesn’t mean we shouldn’t care about the scripture, but that we need to be careful about becoming too extreme on a fringe issue.

 It appears to me that the Lord’s commandment to eat sparingly may be rooted more deeply in the preservation of animals than in health, and is included in Doctrine and Covenants 89 as it is part of the decisions to be made about what foods to eat.
-For me personally, I eat meat with restraint (a point strongly supported by heart health now) but do not go so extreme as to refrain from eating meat.
+For me personally, I strive to eat meat with restraint but do not go so extreme as to refrain from eating meat.